Max-Croucher/gb-emu/readme.md

  The following command line arguments are also available:
  - `--halt-on-breakpoint` will cause the emulator to stop when the instruction `LD B B` is encountered and print the contents of the CPU's registers.
  - `--halt-on-breakpoint` will cause the emulator to print the contents of the CPU's registers when the instruction `LD B B` is encountered, but not stop.
- - `--max-speed` removes the 59.7Hz limit,, allowing the emulator to run as fast as it can.
+ - `--max-speed` removes the 59.7Hz limit, allowing the emulator to run as fast as it can.
  - `--windowless` will stop OpenGL from initialising, and stops the PPU from ticking.
 Useful for automating tests that don't need graphics.
  - `--debug` will cause the emulator to write a detailed log of the CPU state before every instruction is executed.
  - `--tilemap` will open a second window that displays the contents of VRAM, tilemaps and OAM.
 This window is updated every frame.